fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

    sys time  226.14 millis    1.89 millis  224.25 millis
 ```

-This is the reason all the `lang2nix` tools exist since nixpkgs has banned IFD.
-At the moment the alternate approach is to have a separate tool create all the Nix derivation files you need in a _preprocessor step_.
+This is the reason all the `lang2nix` tools exist, as nixpkgs has banned IFD.
+At the moment, the alternate approach is to have a separate tool create all the Nix derivation files you need in a _preprocessor step_.

 How can dynamic-derivations make this better? 🤔

-⚠️ The state of dynamic-derivations is changing and _somewhat brittle_.
-At the moment, if you want to play with it it's important you use [nix@d904921](https://github.com/NixOS/nix/commit/d904921eecbc17662fef67e8162bd3c7d1a54ce0).
+⚠️ The state of dynamic-derivations is changing and is _somewhat brittle_.
+At the moment, if you want to play with it, it's important you use [nix@d904921](https://github.com/NixOS/nix/commit/d904921eecbc17662fef67e8162bd3c7d1a54ce0).
 Additionally, you need to enable `experimental-features = ["nix-command" "dynamic-derivations" "ca-derivations" "recursive-nix"]`.
 Here, there be dragons 🐲.

-First, off we can now create derivations whose output is a file that ends in **.drv** -- meaning the output of a derivation is a derivation itself!
+First, we can now create derivations whose output is a file that ends in **.drv** -- meaning the output of a derivation is a derivation itself!

-> 😲 I never bothered to create a derivation whose name ended in _drv_ -- so I was surprised this was a restriction earlier.
+> 😲 I never bothered to create a derivation whose name ended in _drv_, so I was surprised this even was a restriction previously.

 ```nix
 let